thiagosaife/pokemon-card-fight/README.md

 ### Contribution
 ```
 If you want to contribute, please use gitflow to manage your work.
 Refer to https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow for further information.
-You cannot make a pull request direct to master branch, so you can create your own branch like feature, or hotfix.
+You cannot make a pull request direct to master branch, so you can create your own branch like feature or hotfix, and request a PR onto development branch.
 ```